243

 Abstract

-Phishing websites continue to pose a significant cybersecurity threat, often leveraging deceptive structures, brand impersonation, and social engineering tactics to evade detection.
-While recent advances in large language models (LLMs) have enabled improved phishing detection through contextual understanding, most existing approaches rely on single-agent classification facing the risks of hallucination and lack interpretability or robustness.
+Phishing websites remain a major cybersecurity threat, exploiting deceptive structures, brand impersonation, and social engineering to evade detection.
+Recent advances in large language models (LLMs) have improved phishing detection through contextual understanding, yet most existing approaches rely on single-agent classification, which is prone to hallucination and often lacks interpretability and robustness.
 To address these limitations, we propose PhishDebate, a modular multi-agent LLM-based debate framework for phishing website detection.
-PhishDebate employs four specialized agents to independently analyze different textual aspects of a webpage--URL structure, HTML composition, semantic content, and brand impersonation--under the coordination of a Moderator and a final Judge.
-Through structured debate and divergent thinking, the framework delivers more accurate and interpretable decisions.
-Extensive evaluations on commercial LLMs demonstrate that PhishDebate achieves 98.2% recall and 98.2% True Positive Rate (TPR) on a real-world phishing dataset, and outperforms single-agent and Chain of Thought (CoT) baselines.
-Additionally, its modular design allows agent-level configurability, enabling adaptation to varying resource and application requirements.
+Four specialized agents independently analyze webpage aspects, including URL structure, HTML composition, semantic content, and brand impersonation, under the coordination of a Moderator and final Judge.
+Through structured debate and divergent reasoning, the framework achieves more accurate and interpretable decisions.
+By reducing uncertain predictions and providing transparent reasoning, PhishDebate functions as an analyst-augmentation system that lowers cognitive load and supports early, left-of-exploit detection of phishing threats.
+Evaluations on commercial LLMs show that PhishDebate achieves 98.2 % recall on a real-world phishing dataset and outperforms single-agent and Chain-of-Thought (CoT) baselines.
+Its modular design enables agent-level configurability, allowing adaptation to varying resource and application requirements, and offers scalability to high-velocity, large-scale security data environments.

 View on arXiv